 Average Weather in Antigo Wisconsin, United States

-In Antigo, the temperature typically varies from 6°F to 80°F over the course of the year, and is rarely below -15°F or above 89°F.
+In Antigo, the summers are warm and wet; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 6°F to 80°F and is rarely below -15°F or above 89°F.

 The warm season lasts for 3.8 months, from May 22 to September 17, with an average daily high temperature above 68°F. The hottest day of the year is July 19, with an average high of 80°F and low of 57°F.